What is ZenChain (ZTC)?

 TLDR

-ZenChain (ZTC) is a Layer 1 blockchain designed as a foundational interoperability layer to securely bridge Bitcoin and Ethereum-compatible (EVM) ecosystems.
+ZenChain (ZTC) is a Layer 1 blockchain designed as a secure interoperability layer, enabling Bitcoin's native value and liquidity to interact with Ethereum-compatible smart contract ecosystems.

-3. Token Utility: The native ZTC token is a multi-purpose utility asset used for paying transaction fees, staking to secure the network, and providing on-chain liquidity.
+2. Multi-Purpose Token: The native ZTC token is used for paying network fees, staking to secure the chain, and earning rewards through ecosystem participation.

 Deep Dive